Is the Brain Like Muscle?

 It’s not classroom learning we're talking about.
-People who study algebraic topology may receive intense pleasure and a new perspective on humans blinkered by their narrow view of a mere three dimensional universe, but mastering algebraic topology does not automatically make you more physically healthy.
-Biological learning involves everything – mind and muscle, sinew and brain, ligament and lung, connective tissue and cortex.
+People who study algebraic topology may receive intense pleasure and a new perspective on humans blinkered by their narrow view of a mere three-dimensional universe, but mastering algebraic topology does not automatically make you more physically healthy.
+Biological learning involves everything—mind and muscle, sinew and brain, ligament and lung, connective tissue and cortex.
 White cells learn.
 Red cells, too, though maybe less.
-Most of human learning occurs below our level of consciousness.
+Most human learning occurs below our level of consciousness.
 But perhaps all of it leaves residues in our brains and memories.

 2. The environment changes, we change.

-Environmental stimuli – whether its bugs or bratwurst, changes us.
-Mosquitoes bring zika virus which leaves most unaffected, many with colds, some infants with profound brain damage and a few adults with Guillain Barre syndrome.
-Whatever the result, our immune systems have responded and learned from Zika in ways far more profound than our political masters have.
+Environmental stimuli—whether it's bugs or bratwurst, change us.
+Mosquitoes bring zika virus which leaves most unaffected—many with colds, some infants with profound brain damage, and a few adults with Guillain Barre syndrome.
+Whatever the result, our immune systems have responded and learned from zika in ways far more profound than our political masters have.
 If we cannot adapt and adjust, the species disappears.
 We constantly learn, constantly evolve.
 Or we won’t be here.

 3. The brain and body are information systems that learn in order to survive.

-Biological information systems are complicated, multilayed, mainly unknown.
+Biological information systems are complicated, multilayered, and mainly unknown.
 In a sea of knowledge, we possess highly fragmentary information on a few tiny archipelagoes.
 Despite this ignorance, we sometimes figure out quite a few things.

 One is that information flows.
 Pretty much everywhere.
 Your hip bone may be connected to your thigh bone, but that bratwurst you ate last night will change the 40 trillion bacteria down in your gut in ways that may change what those bacteria communicate to the brain.

 And those trillions of bacteria are communicating.
-Some of them may be messaging that they like, and want, more bratwurst.
+Some may be messaging that they like, and want, more bratwurst.
 We just don’t hear that message in ways we write down.

 So when you exercise and get bigger muscles, those muscles are also communicating with the brain.
 Because if you reshape your legs, you have to reshape your brain to handle the new stuff.

-Which means more memory storage.
-Which means potentially greater and faster cognitive control.
-Which means knock-on effects to the rest of the system, including your ability to read articles about exercise and the brain and draw healthy conclusions.
+This means more memory storage and potentially greater and faster cognitive control, which means knock-on effects on the rest of the system, including your ability to read articles about exercise and the brain and draw healthy conclusions.

-So the brain – and everything else – responds both to the external environment, and the changed environment of our rebuilt body.
+So the brain—and everything else—responds both to the external environment, and the changed environment of our rebuilt body.
 Information flows and grows.
-We learn and survive, a virtuous circle created each moment.
+We learn and survive, and a virtuous circle is created each moment.